 Have you always been interested in martial arts?

 Well, sort of.
 I grew up in the ’90s and if you grew up in the ’90s there is no way you didn’t see any of the classic action movies where there were martial arts involved.
 So, if watching all the action martial arts movies, and then trying to practice all of those moves on your older brother in the room until someone hurts himself, we can call it being interested in martial arts, then count me in!

 FOOD, of course!
 Originally, I am a qualified professional chef with over 14 years of experience in the industry which is why food has always been a huge part of my life.
 Whenever there is a chance I travel to new places, or I simply go out to eat to find new, interesting bars, restaurants, or street food places where I can discover new flavors and dishes.

 Even though I stepped out of hospitality, it doesn’t mean I stopped cooking.
 I cook at home basically all day, every day, and I am always trying to play with some new ideas, maybe develop something new or I just stick to the classics, depending on the mood!
 On top of this, putting together my knowledge, skills and experience from being a chef with health and well-being, naturally, I came up with more interest in nutrition and good eating habits which moved me into studying and educating myself in this field.

 What was your biggest challenge as a martial artist?

-I would say the biggest challenge is always becoming better than I currently am, keep moving forward, and breakthrough my own limits no matter what.
+I would say the biggest challenge is always becoming better than I currently am, keeping moving forward, and breakthrough my own limits no matter what.